rrvt/ICS-214a/README.md

 changes to the app.

 ## Update
+### July 5, 2020

+Lowell made some astute comments about the Excel spreadsheet that resulted from the csv output.
+So the following changes were made (at the moment they are option one [Tools/Options]).
+ - The header was rearranged to a vertical format with the data in the description column
+ - The footer was rearranged to a vertical format with the data in the description column
+ - The end date was supplied for all activities, even those that have no end time

+In addition when attempting to save a file, windows sometimes prevents over writing a file being used by another program.
+Detect and report an occurrence of this phenomenon.

 ### July 4, 2020

 Separated the command to produce a csv file for Excel and the reading and writing to the raw data.
 Gave